fire-archive/DesignConcepts/chapters/level_06.md

 -   Use games as a medium of self-expression ("Idea/Purpose").
 You might express a feeling, an idea, or an ideology.
 You may simply be presenting your expression, or actually persuading the audience to your point of view.
 For emotional expression, start with the Aesthetics (in the MDA sense) and work backwards: what emotion do you want the player to feel, what Dynamics would cause that emotion, and finally what Mechanics can create that kind of play?
 For expression of ideas, remember that games are systems; find the systems *behind* the ideas that you want to express, and then find the gameplay inherent in those systems.
 (I should mention my co-author's series of games in progress, including *Train*, which are exploring the systems behind human atrocity.
 Unfortunately these games are non-digital and therefore I cannot simply give you a link to play them.
 But I did want to point them out, lest anyone think that only *video* games are capable of being artistic.)

--   Use games to explore the limitations of games-as-artistic-medium ("Form").
+-   Use games to explore the limitations of games as an artistic medium ("Form").
 In this case, start with a question: can games do X (whatever "X" is)?
 Then, try to answer that question by designing a game that tries to do X.

--   Create a traditional work of art, with interactive game-like elements ("Surface").
+-   Create a traditional work of art, with some sort of interactive game-like elements ("Surface").
 In this case your creative process may be different than that of game design.

 Are there other artistic works you can do in the other steps?
 I think there are, but we have not heavily explored them yet.